How to Choose Your First Solo Trip Destination

 Time of Year

 Your destination’s high season is going to be the priciest time of year.
-Check the yearly weather conditions and currency exchange rates – if you can go off season you could still find good weather, less tourists, shorter lines, and save a ton of money on transportation, accommodations, food, entertainment and gift purchasing.
+Check the yearly weather conditions and currency exchange rates.
+Going in the off season could still provide good weather with less tourists, shorter lines, and save you money on transportation, accommodations, food, entertainment and gift purchasing.

 If you’re looking to max out those 14 days of vacation then, of course, you can allow for longer travel time without it eating into your actual vacation.
 It could also increase your trip budget, but then again, you’ve already thought of that.

-The shorter your trip, the less baggage you bring.
+The shorter your trip, the less baggage you should bring.
 This may seem like a no-brainer, but you wouldn’t believe how much people overpack.
-Plus, if you are on a short trip, why spend more time than necessary standing in airport lines checking bags, picking them up, or going through customs?
-Take carry-on only at all possible times.
-It’s also in my top 10 eco-friendly travel tips.
+Why spend more time than necessary standing in airport lines checking bags, picking them up, or going through customs for a short trip?

 Time of Year